 Now that you understand amino acids a little better, it’s easier to understand the true science of BCAAs and how they differ from the other EAAs.
 It’s also easier to understand why a BCAA supplement providing just the three BCAAs (leucine, isoleucine, and valine) is the go-to supplement of choice versus a supplement that provides all nine EAAs.

 The other six EAAs are essentially useless – at least at the particular time you want to take these supplements.
 Remember, timing is critical when it comes to supplementation (which is why “Proper Timing” is the fifth pillar in my 5 Pillars of Supplementation.)
-You can’t just take creatine or BCAAs randomly during the day and expect a benefit.
+You can’t just take creatine or BCAAs randomly during the day and expect optimal benefits.

 Despite the commonsense explanation above as to why BCAAs are a superior supplement to EAAs, research studies comparing BCAA and EAA supplementation usually declare EAAs the winner.
 Why?
 Because these studies compare taking only BCAAs or only EAAs on an empty stomach with no other nutrients.